 Student Contact with Teaching Staff, Professionals, Adult Performers, Band Members etc.

 Parents must give written permission (via hard copy or email) for children to register their numbers on the Education Mobile.
 Students will only be contacted regarding Theatre matters and all text/email messages will be copied to parents.
 ABOP take student/adult privacy and safety very seriously.
 Any student found not to be adhering to the policy will be given one opportunity to address the matter.
-Should any inappropriate contact continue students will be asked to leave the Youth Theatre Programme.
+Should any inappropriate contact continue students will be asked to leave the Young Actors Programme.
 No refunds will be offered.

 In case of Emergency

 In case of a genuine emergency, students should not hesitate to use the Education Mobile or any other source of communication if they are unable to contact family and need assistance on their way to or from class.